pcubillos/mc3/docs/fittutorial.rst

 ``scipy.optimize.leastsq``).
 If ``lm=False``, use the Trust Region Reflective algorithm (through ``scipy.optimize.least_squares``).

-Note that although LM is more efficient than TRM, LM does not support parameter boundaries.
+Note that although LM is more efficient than TRF, LM does not support parameter boundaries.
 A LM run will find the un-bounded best-fitting solution, regardless of ``pmin`` and ``pmax``.